-Students residing 2.5 or more miles from the Buena Park High School campus who demonstrate a true financial hardship and are currently enrolled in the school's free and reduced lunch program, can apply and will be considered for an OCTA bus pass on a case-by-case basis.
+Students residing 2.5 or more miles from the Buena Park High School campus who demonstrate a true financial hardship can apply and will be considered for an OCTA bus pass on a case-by-case basis.
 Requests for a school-provided OCTA bus pass can only be processed through the school's front office.
-Proof of residency outside the 2.5 mile walking zone must be provided at time of application, as well as the referenced financial hardship eligibility criterion
+Proof of residency outside the 2.5-mile walking zone must be provided at time of application, as well as the referenced financial hardship eligibility criterion.